amrutha0417/flash_cards/README.md

 In first terminal run the react app with below command npm install This command installs a package and any packages that it depends on

 npm run devStart Runs the app in the development mode.
 Open http://localhost:3002 to view it in your browser.

+##Note
+The files are pushed into master branch